 gidfield, or escape column names.

 Remap identifiers to ten character names.
 The content of the file is lines of two symbols separated by a single white space and no trailing or leading space: VERYLONGSYMBOL SHORTONE ANOTHERVERYLONGSYMBOL SHORTER etc.

 B-Trees are used for data which can be sorted along one axis; for example, numbers, letters, dates.
-GIS data cannot be rationally sorted along one axis (which is greater, (0,0) or (0,1) or (1,0)?) so B-Tree indexing is of no use for us.
+Spatial data can be sorted along a space-filling curve, Z-order curve or Hilbert curve.
+This representation however does not allow speeding up common operations.

 GiST (Generalized Search Trees) indexes break up data into "things to one side", "things which overlap", "things which are inside" and can be used on a wide range of data-types, including GIS data.
 PostGIS uses an R-Tree index implemented on top of GiST to index GIS data.

 GiST stands for "Generalized Search Tree" and is a generic form of indexing.
 In addition to GIS indexing, GiST is used to speed up searches on all kinds of irregular data structures (integer arrays, spectral data, etc) which are not amenable to normal B-Tree indexing.

 Once a GIS data table exceeds a few thousand rows, you will want to build an index to speed up spatial searches of the data (unless all your searches are based on attributes, in which case you'll want to build a normal index on the attribute fields).

 The syntax for building a GiST index on a "geometry" column is as follows: